OpenSpace/openspace.github.io/docs/users/getting-started/general.md

 The best-supported platform for running OpenSpace is a Windows 10 machine with at least 8GB RAM and a discrete graphics card (Nvidia cards work best, but AMD cards work with some issues).
 For minimum requirements by profile, see [Hardware Requirements](/docs/users/getting-started/hardware-requirements.html).

-Ensure to complete the steps found in the [Download, Install and Run](http://wiki.openspaceproject.com/docs/tutorials/users/downloadinstall.html) section prior to proceeding.
+Ensure to complete the steps found in the [Download, Install and Run](http://wiki.openspaceproject.com/docs/tutorials/users/downloadinstall.html) section prior to proceeding. **The video provides especially critical configuration instructions to ensure the software properly runs.**

 Once you get OpenSpace to build, or have installed it from a .zip file, it's time to run it.
 The OpenSpace executable can be found in the `bin/` directory (or in `bin/Release` or `bin/RelWithDebInfo` if compiled on windows).
 Here is a brief overview of what you need to know to get started.